On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Main results

 Note that the class of $0$-recency bias strategies is equivalent to the class of mean-based strategies.
 Further, $1$-recency bias strategies with $r_1 = 1$ constitute the class of \textit{optimistic} mean-based strategies, since they are using $\sum_{s=1}^t \bm{J_s} + \bm{J_t}$ as the summary statistic.

-As mentioned in Section~\ref{sec: intro}, the study of the last iterate of optimism-based strategies has generated a lot of interest in the optimization literature~\citep{daskalakis2018training,mertikopoulos2018optimistic,liang2019interaction,abernethy2019last,lei2020last}; more-over, these strategies are known to cause faster time-averaged convergence~\citep{rakhlin2013optimization,syrgkanis2015fast}.
+As mentioned in Section~\ref{sec: intro}, the study of the last iterate of optimism-based strategies (and the related classic extra-gradient method~\cite{korpelevich1976extragradient}) has generated a lot of interest in the optimization literature~\citep{daskalakis2018training,mertikopoulos2018optimistic,liang2019interaction,abernethy2019last,lei2020last}; more-over, these strategies are known to cause faster time-averaged convergence~\citep{rakhlin2013optimization,syrgkanis2015fast}.
 Most recently, it was shown that the last iterate of the players' strategies in the setting of telepathic dynamics (that arises when players use each others' mixtures to update their strategies) will converge~\citep{daskalakis2018last}.
 In the more realistic realization-based model, the following result shows that the ensuing stochasticity \textit{alone} causes recency-bias-based strategies to diverge.